carlosvin/carlosvin.github.io/posts/recursive-directory-iterator-cpp.en.rst

     }

 `Compile and run: Concatenate paths in C++17 <http://coliru.stacked-crooked.com/a/a24d50875b4daad1>`_.
-The code is cleaner and just correct, there are no duplicated separator.
+Code is cleaner and just correct, there are no duplicated separators.

 Create/Remove Directories
 =========================